 since cats love high spots, installing a cat tree in your place can prove a more alluring alternative to your kitchen counter.

 Install high shelves all around your place, especially in a sunny, warm spot that your cat won’t be able to resist.
 Remember, cats are curious beings, so if you put a shelf near a window where they can look outside and satisfy their inquisitive nature, there’s a high chance your counter won’t hold the same appeal anymore.

 In case the options above don’t work, try placing one of these deterrents on your counter:

 Place aluminum foil on your counter.
 Most cats won’t like the noise aluminum foil makes when they jump on it.
 The sudden sound will no doubt scare them and the texture is not to their taste.

 Cats dislike the texture, the way it sticks to their paws and hinders their movements.
 Place it on the edges of your counter to keep the cat away.

-most cats, though not all, hate the scent of citrus fruits.
-Try cleaning your counter using a product with a strong citrus scent.
+most cats, though not all, hate the scent of citrus fruits and peppermint.
+Try cleaning your counter using a product with a strong citrus or peppermint scent.

 Motion activated spray: